subuch/MailProviders/README.md

 # MailProviders
  This application is used to send email from the pool of MailProvider

- If an error occurs while sending with a provider, system would automatically recogonise it and divert the traffic to another provider from the pool.
+ On filling the required fields, the system would randomly pick a provider to send email.
+During the failure, the system would automatically recognize it and divert the traffic to another provider from the pool without any interruption

- Pool of Technique Used:
+ Pool of Techniques Used:
  .NET Core 2.0
  .NET Core WebAPI 2.0
  Angular 1.x
  Single Page Application(SPA)